sandrogauci/ASVS/5.0/en/0x53-V53-WebRTC.md

 ## V53.3 Signalling

 Signalling is a critical component of WebRTC applications, responsible for coordinating communication sessions between peers.
 The security of the signalling process is essential to prevent unauthorized access, eavesdropping, and service disruptions.
-This includes protection from malformed signaling messages as discussed in the previous section.
+This protecting the system fralfo by implementing input validation, safely handling integer overflows, preventing buffer overflows, and employing other robust error-handling techniques.

 These requirements only apply to systems that host signalling servers as part of their WebRTC infrastructure.